Skparab1/javascript-inkball/README.md

 - The game also ends when then the ball goes into its hole

-# images of game below
+# gif of game below

 ![](inkball_gif2.gif)

+the ball animation is actually much smoother than what it shows because the gif's frame rate is low

 fyi i'm using the processing editor for this project